EiTaNBaRiBoA/Prison-Break-3D/README.md

 - Add Flash light for the cops to show their vision through their eyes (white when scanning, Red when detecting).
 - Add puzzle 4, puzzle 5, puzzle 6.
 - Add music backgrounds for each place and scene and SFX for foot steps and voice acting.
-- Add a gun to the game in the end for the player to shoot and run.

-- Redesign the Main Scene, pause system and game over scene. (fonts and backgrounds and buttons)
-- Remodel the cops.
-- Picking item Text to clearfy
 - Add more props (optional).
 - Check points (optional).
 - Losing reason (Like killcam).